-Elder Matthew S. Holland was sustained as a General Authority Seventy of The Church of Jesus Christ of Latter-day Saints on April 4, 2020, at age 53.
+Matthew S. Holland was sustained as a General Authority Seventy of The Church of Jesus Christ of Latter-day Saints on April 4, 2020, at age 53.

-Elder Holland received a bachelor of arts degree in political science from Brigham Young University in 1991.
+He received a bachelor of arts degree in political science from Brigham Young University in 1991.
 In 1992 he spent an academic year at the Hebrew University of Jerusalem as a Raoul Wallenberg Scholar.
 He received a master of arts degree and a doctor of philosophy degree in political science from Duke University in 1997 and 2001, respectively.

-Elder Holland has served in a number of Church callings, including full-time missionary in the Scotland Edinburgh Mission, ward Sunday School teacher, high councilor, counselor in a bishopric, ward mission leader, bishop, and ward Young Men adviser.
+He has served in a number of Church callings, including full-time missionary in the Scotland Edinburgh Mission, ward Sunday School teacher, high councilor, counselor in a bishopric, ward mission leader, bishop, and ward Young Men adviser.

 Last Updated On 11 Nov 2020